Peeyush4/AWS-News-Conversational-Chat-Bot/README.md

         }
 ```
 4. We need to click “Deploy” but when we do so, you cannot run the code when using the test case because there is no requests library.
 For that reason,
-a. in your local computer, download requests library by first creating an empty folder and then “pip install requests -t .” inside the folder
+a.
+Download requests library in your local computer by first creating an empty folder and then “pip install requests -t .” inside the folder

 b.
 Zip the folder and upload the code.
 c.
-If needed, you need to write the code lambda_function.py again and bring all the internal folders out.
+If needed, write the code lambda_function.py again and bring all the internal folders out.

 6. [Optional] Below the code, click on “Configuration” > “Permissions” and then click on the Role name’s link in the “Execution Role” section.
-You will be directed to “IAM > Roles” part, where
+You will be directed to the “IAM > Roles” part, where

 In the permissions section, click on “Add permissions” > “Add policies”.